-There is a strong link between the apperance of skin and what we eat.
-While fats are often shunned because of their high calorie content (9kcal per gram compared to 4kcal in carbohydrate and protein) they are in fact one of the most important elements in skin health.
-So, which fats should we be including in the diet and why?
+There is a strong link between the appearance of your skin and what you eat.
+While fats are often shunned because of their high calorie content (9kcal per gram compared to 4kcal in carbohydrate and protein) they are in fact one of the most important dietary elements in skin health.

 Advertisement